BlinkyTM

 BlinkyTM (stylized as Blinky™) is a 2011 Irish-American short science fiction-horror film written, edited, and directed by Ruairí Robinson.
-The film stars Max Records, Robinson, Jenni Fontana, and James Nardini.
-It tells the story of a boy who adopts a robot and begins neglecting it, until the robot complies with commands to murder.
+The film stars Max Records, Robinson, Jenni Fontana and James Nardini.
+It tells the story of a boy who adopts a robot, but later neglects it, until the robot complies with commands to murder.
 The film was released on March 20, 2011.

 Plot

 In the near future, where robotics have greatly evolved, Alex is looking for the normal loving family that he doesn't have - his parents are always too busy fighting with each other to worry about the effect on him.
-After seeing an advertisement for a domestic robot named 'Blinky', he asks his parents for one for Christmas, hoping that it will bring his family together as is shown in the advert.
+After seeing an advertisement for a domestic robot named Blinky, he asks his parents for one for Christmas, hoping that it will bring his family together as is shown in the advert.
 Blinky's advertisement and conduct at this point indicate that Blinky is specifically designed to provide friendship to its masters.
 After obtaining Blinky and playing with him for a while, shown in a home-video style montage, Alex feels disappointment in the fact that Blinky hasn't changed anything and his parents continue to argue.
 Eventually, Alex becomes tired of the robot and ignores him, even when Blinky persistently asks to play games.

 After leaving Blinky to count down from 1 million outside in the rain in a game of Hide and Seek, Alex becomes frustrated and gives Blinky multiple conflicting orders, such as telling him to be still and at the same time cleaning up, as well as telling him to kill both his parents, himself, their dog and everyone else in his rage, leading Blinky to malfunction.
-After Alex informs his mother about the glitched robot and that they need to buy a new one, she suggests rebooting him, and that Alex must clean up the mess he made or she will tell Blinky to ″clean [him] up and cook [him] for dinner".
-Alex reboots Blinky, appearing to have reverted to factory settings, and asking Alex "will you be my best friend?"
+After Alex informs his mother about the glitched robot and that they need to buy a new one, she suggests rebooting him, and that Alex must clean up the mess he made or she will tell Blinky to ″clean and cook him for dinner".
+Alex reboots Blinky, apparently reverted to factory settings, and he asks Alex, "Will you be my best friend?".
 Alex continues to ignore Blinky as normal.